-With Budget Direct, you have the option of insuring your car for its market value or an agreed value.
+With Budget Direct, you can insure your car for its market value or, in some cases, for an agreed value.

-To get an idea of what your used car may be worth, search for it in the Red Book or on car sales websites.
+To get an idea of what your car may be worth, search for it in the Red Book or on car sales websites.

-Agreed value is the amount Budget Direct agrees to insure your car for.
+Agreed value is the amount we agree to insure your car for.
 We may offer you an agreed value, provided:

-- your car is less than 10 years old
+- your car is less than 10 years old; and

 - the agreed value is within an acceptable range of the market value.

 The value for which your car is covered is shown on your insurance certificate and in your online account.